barryclark/jekyll-now/about.md

 # Layout Design

 I work with publishers and authors to make their work look great.
 I am currently full-time with JUMP Math, an amazing organization that helps teachers and students love math.
 I also work with the University of Toronto, The MUNK School of Global Affairs, York University, Lakehead University, and others on academic publications.
 I am currently taking on new work.
-[Shoot me an email](mailto:sp@sawyerpaul.com) to get started.
+Take a peek at [my Behance page](https://www.behance.net/ksp_me) for a few samples, then [shoot me an email](mailto:sp@sawyerpaul.com) to get started.

 # Podcasts